Mount Erymanthos: Status as a protected area

 The new area was proposed in a Natura 2000 Standard Data Form in 2009.
 It was coded GR2320012, and has the same name, Oros Erymanthus.
 This area included GR2320008, but reached into Elis to embrace the rest of the massif, approximately doubling the protected region.
 GR2320012 has an area of about 39020.94 ha, also on land.
 The perimeter is about 120.6 km.
 A representative NE-SW distance is 28 km.
 A representative NW-SE distance is 16 km; that is to say, the mountainous terrain is approximately ovoid with the long axis NW-SW.
 The protected area is extended to the SW in GR2320002, Oropedio Folois, "Plain of Foloi," comprising Foloi Forest, protected for its birds.
 It is not part of the mountain.

 GR2320008 as a legal entity did not vanish away, which it could not do without a change in law.
-Whem GR2320012 became a "Special Protection Area (SPA)" in 2010 (for its birds, same as Foloi Forest), it incorporated GR2320008, which now had a double status, a SAC as 0008, and an SPA as 0012.
+When GR2320012 became a "Special Protection Area (SPA)" in 2010 (for its birds, same as Foloi Forest), it incorporated GR2320008, which now had a double status, a SAC as 0008, and an SPA as 0012.
 The mountain thus remained politically divided into its northern and western slopes, primarily in Achaea, and its southern slopes, primarily in Elis.
 Some sources erroneously refer to the southern slopes alone as GR2320012.
 The stage was thus set for the popular distinction "Erymanthos in Achaea" versus "Erymanthos in Elis."
 The government, however, manages them both under the same agency in the same way, as Federal distinctions supersede regional and municipal.